cobwebos/docs/articles/azure-stack/azure-stack-powershell-configure.md

 ## <a name="register-resource-providers"></a>Register resource providers

 After you sign in to the administrator or user portal, you can issue operations against resource providers registered in that subscription.
 By default, all the foundational resource providers are registered in the **Default Provider Subscription(administrator subscription)**.
-But they are not automatically registered for new user subscriptions to issue operations through PowerShell.
-You can verify this by using the following command:
+When operating on a newly created user subscription, and if these subscription doesn’t have any resources deployed through the portal, you should register the resource providers for this subscription by using the following command:

 ```PowerShell
   Get-AzureRmResourceProvider -ListAvailable